GrandpaScout/OptiFigura/README.md

 leaving them as 32-bit RGBA textures even if a grayscale, paletted, or RGB (no A) texture would be better.

 Sounds are the less common of the larger files but that doesn't mean they are any smaller.
 Audio is very complex to store which results in very large files.
-Anything longer than 2 seconds is usually too much for an avatar to store.
+Anything longer than 2 seconds is usually too much for an avatar to reasonably store.
-While not much can be done to reduce sizes without lowering the quality of the sound, many sound files might not store the sound optimally, leading to space that shouldn't be used or contain useless headers and comments that an avatar does not require to play the sound successfully.
+While not much can be done to reduce sizes without lowering the quality of the sound, many sound files might not store the sound optimally or contain useless headers and comments that an avatar does not require to play the sound properly.

-Those large files can be optimized, lowering their overall size without sacrificing quality.
 &nbsp;